By Alan Olsen, CPA, MBA (tax)

 This collection campaign by the U.S. government has amassed at least $6 billion from more than 40,000 U.S. taxpayers in taxes, penalties and interest since it began five years ago.
 However, the government isn’t stopping there.
 Federal prosecutors have also issued at least 100 criminal indictments against people for tax evasion.
 The main reason behind the increased renunciations, however, is that the government’s campaign is also hurting many middle-class citizens who are living abroad.

-While giving up your citizenship does not free you from paying any past due taxes, it does prevent the U.S. from going after you and your family in the future with large taxes and penalties.
+While giving up your citizenship does not free you from paying any past due to taxes, it does prevent the U.S. from going after you and your family in the future with large taxes and penalties.
 There is more evidence that the renunciation trend appears to be growing, as almost 8,000 taxpayers have given up their citizenship in America in just the last five years alone.
 In the 10 years before that, less than 5,000 people renounced their citizenship.
 That’s a sizable increase.

 Middle America Being Hurt